rkafrawi/RDS_Vis_v1_1/DNAnexus_deploy/Readme.md

 Then, click on 'Start Analysis' at the top right-hand side of the DNAnexus website.

-The following popup will have a 'Launch Analysis' button.
+The following pop-up will have a 'Launch Analysis' button.
 Click on this, there should be no need to modify the app launch configurations as they were already specified when you initialized the app using `dx-app-wizard`.